mggg-states/WA-shapefiles/README.md

 *	`SOS16R`: Number of votes for 2016 Republican secretary of state candidate
 * `USH16D`: Number of votes for 2016 Democratic house of representatives candidate
 * `USH16R`: Number of votes for 2016 Republican house of representatives candidate
-* `SH16D`: Number of votes for 2016 Democratic state house candidate
+* `SH16D`: Number of votes for 2016 Democratic state house candidate (only for some counties)
-* `SH16R`: Number of votes for 2016 Republican state house candidate
+* `SH16R`: Number of votes for 2016 Republican state house candidate (only for some counties)
-* `SH16L`: Number of votes for 2016 Libertarian state house candidate
+* `SH16L`: Number of votes for 2016 Libertarian state house candidate (only for some counties)
 * `TOTPOP`: Total population from 2010 Decennial Census
 * `NH_WHITE`: White, non-hispanic, population from 2010 Decennial Census
 * `NH_BLACK`: Black, non-hispanic, population from 2010 Decennial Census